sara-amjad/cloud-cryptography-vpn-system/README.md

 # 🔐 Cloud-Cryptography-VPN-System
-Implementation of a secure cloud and VPN-based cryptographic system for a simulated healthcare environment.
-The project demonstrates practical application of public key infrastructure, hybrid encryption techniques, and cryptographic protocols to secure sensitive medical data transmission and storage in a cloud-based distributed system.
-## 📚 Academic Context
+**Author:** Sara Amjad | **Date:** May 2026

-This project was developed as part of Unit 24: Applied Cryptography in the Cloud under the Pearson BTEC HND in Digital Technologies (Cyber Security).
-It demonstrates academic engagement with the unit requirements and assessment criteria for applied cryptographic systems in cloud environments.
+> **Academic Context:** This project was developed as part of Unit 24: Applied Cryptography in the Cloud under the Pearson BTEC HND in Digital Technologies (Cyber Security).
+The system demonstrates the practical deployment of cryptographic mechanisms within a secure cloud-based healthcare communication environment, ensuring protected data exchange through structured encryption, authentication, and controlled key management.

 ## 📌 Project Overview
 This project implements a secure cloud-based cryptographic system designed for a simulated healthcare environment (Al Shifa Hospital Network).
 The system secures sensitive healthcare data across distributed hospital branches connected to a central data hub using VPN-based communication and encryption techniques.
 The implementation is based on three core datasets: Patient Administration Data (PAD), Patient Medical Data (PMD), and Patient Financial Data (PFD).
 Each dataset represents a different sensitivity level of healthcare information and is processed using appropriate cryptographic methods.